What do I need to make TuneMatic products work?

 What makes TuneMatic a “universal” device?

-The fact that TuneMatic only requires a keyline and switched power.
+The fact that TuneMatic only requires a keyline and switched power from the rig.
 TuneMatic utilizes a variety of interfaces which are rig specific.
-The interface connects between the rig and TuneMatic so that it can properly communicate between TuneMatic and the specific rig.
+The interface connects between the rig and TuneMatic so that it can properly communicate between TuneMatic and the specific rig at a safe and reduced power level.
+The interface provides the necessary communication to the rig so that the rig is keyed at the correct timing and low power level.

 How easy is it to make TuneMatic operate?